bc-marine-canvas/bc-marine-canvas/content/privacy.md

 businesses.
 In such transactions, user information may be among the transferred assets.

-## Security

-We implement a variety of security measures to help keep your information secure.
-For instance, all communication with the website requires HTTPS.

 ## Accessing, changing, or deleting information

 You may email info@bcmarinecanvasri.com to request access to, changes to, or deletion of your information.

-We may delete your information at any time and for any reason, such as technical needs, legal concerns, data loss, or any other reason.
+We may delete your information at any time and for any reason, such as technical needs, legal concerns, or data loss.

 ## Your consent